samuele-abbadessa/raptor-ts/README.md

   // Process your documents
   await raptor.addDocuments("Your document text...");

-  // Save the tree to a file
+  // Save the tree to a file (now with document references) raptor.save('./my-tree.json');
-  raptor.save('./my-tree.json');
 }
 ```

-The saved file contains:
-- All node texts and indices
-- Node relationships (parent-child hierarchy)
-- All computed embeddings
-- Layer structure information
-- Tree metadata

 ### Loading a Tree